yorkie-team/dashboard/README.md

 ### Running Dashboard

-Dashboard needs backend servers like Yorkie and Envoy.
+Dashboard needs Yorkie server.
 We can simply run them using `docker-compose`.
-To start Yorkie and Envoy proxy in a terminal:
+To start Yorkie in a terminal:

 ```
 $ docker-compose -f docker/docker-compose.yml up --build -d